powerjg/learning_gem5/part3/MSI/cache-actions.rst

 In the ``enqueue`` block, you can modify the ``out_msg`` with the current data.

 The ``enqueue`` block takes three parameters, the message buffer to send the message, the type of the message, and a latency.
-This latency (1 cycle in the example above and througout this cache controller) is the *cache latency*.
+This latency (1 cycle in the example above and throughout this cache controller) is the *cache latency*.
 This is where you specify the latency of accessing the cache, in this case for a miss.
 Below we will see that specifying the latency for a hit is similar.